CityOfZion/neon-js/docs/structure.md

 ## Core

-The core package is `neon-core`, comprising of the following packages:
+The core package is `neon-core`, comprising of the following folders:

 - `rpc`
 - `sc`